Open Standards in Healthcare Innovation

 Axial3D actively participates in Digital Imaging and Communications in Medicine (DICOM) Working Group 17 on 3D printing.
 The group develop Open Standards, meaning they are made available freely and are developed and maintained via a collaborative and consensus driven process.
 Since the establishment of WG17, the core mandate of the group is to “extend and promote the use of DICOM for the creation, storage and management of 3D printing models in a healthcare setting, where the model is either (a) derived from medical images, or (b) expected to be compared / composited with medical images.
 The new standard for encapsulating STL was accepted into the DICOM standard as supplement 205.

 This has a far-reaching impact within the medical field, from enabling the tracking of 3D objects the hospital imaging archiving system (PACS/VNA).
 This will allow medical 3D printing vendors to better integrate 3D printing into existing care pathways within the hospital, and provide tracking of the utilization within by the healthcare provider.
 Like any developing area, WG17 is continues to refine the requirements based on the needs of the community.
-If you are interested in contributing to the discussion on 3D printing you can complete the DICOM WG17 questionnaire.

 Looking ahead, while the STL file is widely accepted for the process of 3D printing there are other formats that have a variety of benefits.
 For example, the OBJ format can be easily incorporated into web platforms as well as virtual and augmented reality formats.
 Other formats such as Web3D’s X3D are part of the web open standards and are seeing increasing adoption by mixed reality platforms.